elisabethkoert/FEATHER/docs/User-Guide/How-FEATHER-Works.md

 In practice, this means: if you and a labmate both analyse the same animal, you will each get your own separate results folder, and neither of you can accidentally overwrite the other's saved results.

 You generally don't need to think about the exact folder path during normal analysis — FEATHER manages it for you once your `startup.m` is configured correctly.
-If you're curious about the exact folder structure, see the Developer Guide's [[Architecture Overview|Developer-Guide-Architecture-Overview]].
+If you're curious about the exact folder structure, see the Developer Guide's [Architecture Overview](../Developer-Guide/Architecture-Overview.md).

 ---